SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 * Eclipse QuickFix makes it easy to write a failing test, then have Eclipse define the functions necessary for it to pass :D
 * Extract Function makes it easy to remove duplicated code and replace it all with method calls to a single new function.

-#Progress: 14/16
+#Progress: 15/16
-Wrote the getBooksForPerson method and added the maximumBooks requirement of checkOut method, satisfying tests.
-Finished Lesson 14.
+Wrote getAvailableBooks method to satisfy testGetAvailableBooks test.
+Added toString methods to Book and MyLibrary class.
+Finished Lesson 15.